Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Discussion

 Consider the theoretical turbulence frameworks of Ref.~\cite{marov_self-organization_2013} (self-organisation) and Ref.~\cite{chertkov_dynamics_2007} (forced hydrodynamics).
 The former describes an active, excitable medium of interacting fluctuations capable of self-organization, wherein a complex mean field amplitude ($Z$) that arises from phase synchronisation acts as an effective force that traps individual stochastic oscillators into coherent clusters.
 The latter modeled a stable, self-similar dipole condensate that accumulates inverse-cascading energy at the system size, yielding a large-scale coherent vorticity $\Omega$.

-Before we pinpoint the conjunction between the latter two theoretical forays, we show, in Figure~\ref{fig:distro}, three distributions in $\omega_i$, corresponding to $\Delta\omega$ in Table~\ref{tab:phase_diagram}.
+Before we pinpoint the conjunction between the latter two theoretical forays, we must comment on the three distributions in $\omega_i$ on display in Figure~\ref{fig:distro}, corresponding to $\Delta\omega$ in Table~\ref{tab:phase_diagram}.
 Intrinsic frustration $\omega_i$ near the box-size, $(2\Lambda)^{-1}$, acts simultaneously as $Z$ in Ref.~\cite{marov_self-organization_2013} and $\Omega$ in Ref.~\cite{chertkov_dynamics_2007}.
-Thus, if frustration $\Delta \omega$ is too low-valued and too narrow, the system generates active stress but lacks the transport coherence to move it, yielding an arrested glass vortex.
-Conversely, if the dispersion in $\omega_i$ is both sufficiently high and sufficiently broad (reaching near-box-size fluctuations), the system effectively facilitates the emergence of a space-filling Onsager dipole.
-In Figure~\ref{fig:ensemble} we rigorously demonstrate the foregoing descriptions by extracting the median results from 16 ensemble simulations of the three phases.
+Thus, if frustration $\Delta \omega$ is too low-valued and too narrow, the system generates active stress but lacks the transport coherence to move it, yielding an arrested vortex glass.
+Conversely, if the dispersion in $\omega_i$ is both sufficiently high and sufficiently broad (reaching near-box-size fluctuations), the system effectively facilitates the emergence of a space-filling dynamic dipole, akin to an Onsager dipole.
+In Figure~\ref{fig:ensemble} we characterize the foregoing descriptions by extracting the median results from 16 ensemble simulations of the three phases.
 Crucially, we observe that the spectral flux in Phase I (see Figure~\ref{fig:clumps}) is positive for both the raw and RFE fields, while for Phase II (Figure~\ref{fig:ensemble}f), the flux is negative for the raw field (crossing zero at intermediate wavenumbers) and positive for the RFE field, and for Phase III the flux is consistently negative, facilitating the inverse cascade that would otherwise be arrested in the case of Phase II.

-Thus, the effective Euler dynamics we observe allow the system to access the condensate state.
+Thus, the inviscid dynamics we observe allow the system to access the condensate state.
 This suggests that Ref.~\cite{marov_self-organization_2013}'s thermodynamic driver is strong enough in this regime to overcome the chaotic transients \cite{giomi_defect_2013} and access Ref.~\cite{chertkov_dynamics_2007}'s equilibrium basin.
 This is in contrast with the active nematic systems that often saturate in a state of defect chaos \cite{giomi_defect_2013}.
-Thus, the theoretical conjunction between Ref.~\cite{marov_self-organization_2013}’s extremum principles with Ref.~\cite{chertkov_dynamics_2007}’s statistical mechanics bolsters the notion that the Onsager dipole in our simulation is a thermodynamically preferred attractor.
+The conjunction of Ref.~\cite{marov_self-organization_2013}’s extremum principles with Ref.~\cite{chertkov_dynamics_2007}’s statistical mechanics bolsters the notion that the inviscid dynamics in our simulation is a thermodynamically preferred attractor.